rage/java-programming-fall-19/data/part-5/1-learning-object-oriented-programming.md

 What is object-oriented programming all about?
 We'll rewind a little.

-Let's inspect how a digital clock works.
+Let's inspect how a clock works.
 The clock has three hands: hours, minutes and seconds.
 The second hand increments once every second, the minute hand once every sixty seconds, and the hour hand once in sixty minutes.
 When the value of the second hand is 60, its value is set to zero and the value of the minute hand is incremented by one.
 When the minute hand's value is 60, its value is set to zero and the hour hand value is incremented by one.
 When the hour hand value is 24, it is set to zero.

 Time is always printed in the form `hours: minutes: seconds`, where the hours are represented by two digits (eg. 01 or 12), minutes by two digits, and seconds also by two digits.